zEdS15B3GCwq/cmake_c_unittest_comparison/README.md

 - home: <http://www.throwtheswitch.org/unity>
 - repo: <https://github.com/ThrowTheSwitch/Unity>

-**Maintainers**: 100+ contributors; only 1 contributor has committed code in 2023

-**Activity**: the last bugfix release was in 2021 Jan; last feature release in 2019 Oct; main maintainer [claims](https://groups.google.com/g/throwtheswitch/c/JKg9GgdeYHw) that development is active and going mostly in the direction of Ceedling and such, and the forums are pretty active too.
+**Activity and Maintainers**: 100+ contributors, though only 1 contributor has committed code in 2023 (as of April 2023).
+The last bugfix release was in 2021 Jan; last feature release in 2019 Oct; main maintainer [claims](https://groups.google.com/g/throwtheswitch/c/JKg9GgdeYHw) that development is active and going mostly in the direction of Ceedling and such, and the forums are pretty active too.

 **Popularity**: many mentions, seems to be popular

 **Documentation**: the docs describe a simple use case and that part is easy to understand, easy to implement and integrate.
 However, there'a lot beyond that that's hidden in the code and examples.
 For example, the only references on `unity_fixtures` are comments in the source and the [2nd example](https://github.com/ThrowTheSwitch/Unity/tree/master/examples/example_2).
-OK, it may not meant to be the main way to use Unity, but it's there.
+While it may not meant to be the main way to use Unity, but it's there and not well documented.
 Also, some configuration options that are documented and are supposed to change the output (e.g. `UNITY_OUTPUT_FOR_ECLIPSE`) don't seem to be doing anything.

-**Ease of use**: easy; there's a "general" mode that suits 1 exe / code file, and a "test group" functionality; both modes are fairly simple to use
+**Ease of use**: easy; there's a "general" mode that suits 1 exe / code file, and a "test group" functionality; both modes are fairly simple to use.
+On the other hand, a lot of additional functionality is provided by _Ruby_ scripts (e.g. test generators), which is unfortunate as I don't want to use _Ruby_.

 **CMake integration**: the project includes `CMakeLists.txt` scripts as well, and there are some instructions on how to include it as a simple source file.